JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Setting up and running an evaluation with JUGE

-In addition to the artifact, the reporting of the evaluation set-up should mention the following elements: \begin{compactitem} \item the randomized (or not) nature of the generators used in the evaluation; \item the meta-parameter configuration(s) of each generator; \item the meta-parameter configuration of \juge (including the number of repetitions in the case of randomized generators) with a justification for those values; \item the total number of independent executions and the total execution time took by the evaluation; \item the specifications of the hardware and the number of Docker containers running in parallel; \item the benchmarks selection procedure and the characteristics of the selected benchmarks relevant to the goals of the evaluation (\eg the number of lines of code of the projects and classes under test, the average McCabe's cyclomatic complexity of the benchmarks, \etc); \item any additional data collected and statistical analysis performed on the results of the evaluation with a proper justification (\eg see Arcuri and Briand \cite{Arcuri2014} for a discussion on statistical analysis for randomized algorithms). \end{compactitem}
+In addition to the artifact, the reporting of the evaluation setup should mention the following elements: \begin{itemize} \item the randomized (or not) nature of the generators used in the evaluation; \item the meta-parameter configuration(s) of each generator; \item the meta-parameter configuration of \juge (including the number of repetitions in the case of randomized generators) with a justification for those values; \item the total number of independent executions and the total execution time taken by the evaluation; \item the specifications of the hardware and the number of Docker containers running in parallel; \item the benchmarks selection procedure and the characteristics of the selected benchmarks relevant to the goals of the evaluation (\eg the number of lines of code of the projects and classes under test, the average McCabe's cyclomatic complexity of the benchmarks, \etc); \item any additional data collected and statistical analysis performed on the evaluation results with a proper justification (\eg see Arcuri and Briand \cite{Arcuri2014} for a discussion on statistical analysis for randomized algorithms). \end{itemize}